Hakeem Manzoor

-Early life and education

-Hakeem Manzoor(حکیم منظور) was a historian, poet, author, and an accomplished civil servant who made contributions to the administration and literary landscape of Jammu and Kashmir (princely state).
+Hakeem Manzoor was a historian, poet, author, and an accomplished civil servant who made contributions to the administration and literary landscape of Jammu and Kashmir (princely state).
 Born into a family with a rich intellectual and cultural heritage, he developed a deep love for literature and history from an early age.
 His keen interest in poetry and prose was nurtured by the vibrant literary environment around him, and his academic brilliance set him apart as a scholar of great depth.
 Throughout his life, he remained dedicated to the pursuit of knowledge, blending his administrative expertise with a passion for writing, leaving behind a legacy of profound influence in both governance and literature.

-Influence
+Early life and education

-Born in Akhoon Sahib, Gojwara, a historical neighbourhood of Srinagar, Jammu and Kashmir (princely state), he received his early education at Islamia High School, Rajouri Kadal, where he was mentored by some of the most respected and dedicated teachers of the time, such as Maulvi Nooruddin Sahib, Maulvi Ghulam Nabi Mubaraki Sahib, Saaduddin Chishti Sahib, Mufti Jalaluddin Sahib (son of the noted Kashmiri historian Mufti Saadat of Nowhatta), Ghulam Muhammad Shahdar Sahib, Mahmood Sahib Wafai, Muhammad Hasan Mahab (the then headmaster), and Pandit Arjun Nath.
-He later graduated from S.P.
-College, Srinagar, where he continued to be inspired by eminent scholars and professors including Prof. Abdul Ahad Rafiq, Maulvi Noor-u-Din, Prof. Ghayas-u-Din, Prof. Jiya Lal Koul(who was the principal as well), Prof. Mohammad Tayyib Shah Siddiqui, and Prof. Mohi-u-din Hajni.
+Born on 17 January 1937 in Akhoon Sahib, Gojwara, a historical neighbourhood of Srinagar, Jammu and Kashmir (princely state), he received his early education at Islamia High School, Rajouri Kadal, where he was mentored by some of the most respected and dedicated teachers of the time, such as Maulvi Nooruddin, Maulvi Ghulam Nabi Mubaraki, Saaduddin Chishti, Mufti Jalaluddin (son of the noted Kashmiri historian Mufti Saadat of Nowhatta), Ghulam Muhammad Shahdar, Mahmood Wafai, Muhammad Hasan Mahab (the then headmaster), and Pandit Arjun Nath.

+He later graduated from Sri Pratap College, Srinagar, where he continued to be inspired by eminent scholars and professors including Prof. Abdul Ahad Rafiq, Maulvi Noor-u-Din, Prof. Ghayas-u-Din, Prof. Jiya Lal Koul (who was the principal as well), Prof. Mohammad Tayyib Shah Siddiqui, and Prof. Mohi-u-din Hajni.
 However, the most profound influence in his life was his mother, whose wisdom, resilience, and unwavering support deeply shaped his values and intellectual growth.
 Although he initially pursued science, his enduring passion for literature, history, and philosophy eventually led him to earn a master's degree in arts from Aligarh Muslim University.

 Captivated by Urdu poetry, his literary journey began in 1955, with his early compositions appearing in college and literary magazines.
-Despite the dominant waves of Progressivism and Modernism that swept through the literary landscape of the time, Hakeem Manzoor maintained a firm individuality, preserving a distinct poetic voice that remained uninfluenced by prevailing trends.
+Despite the dominant waves of Progressivism and Modernism that swept through the literary landscape of the time, Hakeem Manzoor maintained a firm individuality, preserving a distinct poetic voice that remained uninfluenced by prevailing trends and his poetry mostly focused on Kashmir.
 His unquenchable thirst for knowledge and wide-ranging intellectual curiosity laid the groundwork for his multifaceted contributions to administration, literature, and journalism.